Jellonator/chum_world/README.md

 # Chum World
+*THIS TOOL IS GOING TO BE DEPRECATED.
+DEVELOPMENT IS MORE ACTIVE AT https://github.com/Jellonator/chum-world/*

 This is a tool used to edit Revenge of the Flying Dutchman .DGC/.NGC archives.
 There are two ways to use this tool: command-line mode, and GUI mode.
 This README will cover both.

 ## GUI mode